AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 My first contribution for AppFlowy came during the GitHub Octernship season.
 I had heard about the GitHub Octernships through a promotional video that I had found on YouTube.

-Considering how similar it was to GSOC and other Open-Source initiatives, I was interested in trying it out.
+Considering how similar it was to GSOC and other Open Source initiatives, I was interested in trying it out.
 I registered for the event, and after careful consideration, decided to choose AppFlowy as one of my four entries.

-The initial appeal of AppFlowy was clear, it was a productivity tool suite, competing with heavyweights like Notion and Todoist, and most importantly, it was Open-Source in nature.
+The initial appeal of AppFlowy was clear, it was a productivity tool suite, competing with heavyweights like Notion and Todoist, and most importantly, it was Open Source in nature.
 That meant a third-year junior like myself could have a shot at development experience, without much hassle.

 AppFlowy is built out of Flutter and Rust, which were completely new to me.
 But considering the pros of the Octernship program, I decided to enroll anyway.
 I joined the AppFlowy Discord Server, introduced myself, and quickly got down to completing the assignment.